 Yeah, I want to pick it up there.

-Uh oh, and then Geraldo's he's wondering if any Democratic candidates are going to apologize to Donald Trump.
+He's wondering if any Democratic candidates are going to apologize to Donald Trump.

 That'll be fun.

-Him and Dan Bongino.
+Him and Dan Bungino.

-All coming up Friday edition, Sean Hannity Show.
+All coming up, Friday edition, Sean Hannity Show.

 Straight ahead.

-All right, as we continue, Sidney Powell, author of License to Lie, Peter Schweitzer, uh, author of the book Compromised.
+All right, as we continue, Sidney Powell, author of License to Lie, Peter Schweitzer, author of the book Compromised.

 He doesn't make a determination, just lays out the facts.